Bishōjo

-In Japanese popular culture, a bishōjo (美少女), also romanized as bishojo or bishoujo, is a character that is an attractive young girl or woman.
-Bishōjo characters appear ubiquitously in media including manga, anime, and computerized games (especially in the bishojo game genre), and also appear in advertising and as mascots, such as for maid cafés.
-An attraction towards bishōjo characters is a key concept in the otaku (manga and anime fan) subculture.
+In Japanese popular culture, a bishōjo (美少女), also romanized as bishojo or bishoujo, is a character who is typically an attractive young girl or woman.
+Bishōjo characters are ubiquitous in media including manga, anime, and computerized games (especially in the bishojo game genre), and also appear in advertising and as mascots, such as for maid cafés.
+An attraction to bishōjo characters is a key element of otaku (manga and anime fan) culture.

-The development of the bishōjo aesthetic in manga of the early 1980s marked a departure from previous realistic styles, and the emergence of the aesthetic of "cute eroticism" (kawaii ero) and moe.
+The development of the bishōjo aesthetic in manga of the early 1980s marked a departure from previous realistic styles and the emergence of the aesthetic of "cute eroticism" (kawaii ero) and moe.

 History

 The bishōjo character type emerged during the lolicon boom of the early 1980s, particularly in the works of manga artist Hideo Azuma.
 Azuma's characters combined the round bodies characteristic of Osamu Tezuka characters with the emotive, rounded faces of shōjo manga.
-At the time, the dominant style in seinen and pornographic manga was gekiga, a realistic style defined by sharp angles, heavy hatching, and gritty line work.
+At the time, the dominant style in seinen and pornographic manga was gekiga, a realistic style marked by sharp angles, heavy hatching, and gritty linework.
 In contrast, Azuma's artwork featured light shading and clean, circular lines.
-Through this approach, Azuma developed a style described as "cute eroticism" (kawaii ero), a form of eroticism centered on manga-style characters.
+Azuma developed a style called "cute eroticism" (kawaii ero), centered on manga-style characters.

-Lolicon (derived from "Lolita complex") become one of several terms used to describe the rise of cute characters in manga and anime, and a corresponding attraction to or affection for such characters.
-Related terms include "two-dimensional complex" (nijigen konpurekkusu), "two-dimensional fetishism" (nijikon fechi), "two-dimensional syndrome" (nijikon shōkōgun), "cute girl syndrome" (bishōjo shōkōgun), and simply "sickness" (byōki).
+Lolicon (derived from "Lolita complex") was one of several terms used to describe the rise of cute characters in manga and anime, and a corresponding attraction to or affection for such characters.
+Related terms include "two-dimensional complex" (nijigen konpurekkusu), "two-dimensional fetishism" (nijikon fechi), "two-dimensional syndrome" (nijikon shōkōgun), "cute girl syndrome" (bishōjo shōkōgun), and "sickness" (byōki).

-Several characters created by Hayao Miyazaki are considered icons of the bishōjo boom, particularly Clarisse from the film Lupin III: Castle of Cagliostro (1979), Lana from the TV series Future Boy Conan (1978), and Nausicaä from his manga and film Nausicaä of the Valley of the Wind (1984).
-Another creator strongly associated with the boom was Rumiko Takahashi, whose character Lum from her manga Urusei Yatsura (1978–1987) gained immense popularity.
+Several characters created by Hayao Miyazaki are considered icons of the bishōjo boom, particularly Clarisse from Lupin III: Castle of Cagliostro (1979), Lana from the TV series Future Boy Conan (1978), and Nausicaä from his manga and film Nausicaä of the Valley of the Wind (1984).
+Another creator strongly associated with the boom is Rumiko Takahashi, whose character Lum from her manga Urusei Yatsura (1978–1987) gained immense popularity.
 Cultural critic Hiroki Azuma identifies Lum as a key development in fan interaction and response to bishōjo characters:

 I first visited Tokyo's gathering for producers of fanzines, the Comic Market, in 1984 or 1985, and fanzines devoted to characters from manga and anime series such as Urusei Yatsura ... were everywhere.
 The fans were responding to characters, without a doubt.
 Actually, to me, Urusei Yatsura is really an ancestor of bishōjo games and moe media—a completely useless male character is surrounded by all these cute girl characters, including Lum, an alien girl who wears a bikini and is in love with this male character.